 A visit to Historic Downtown Anacortes is a great way to start a vacation in the beautiful San Juan Islands.

 Mr B and I had a number of options of how to get there when we set out for Orcas Island.
-Visitors can reach Orcas (or any of the beautiful San Juan Islands.
-Visitors can go by private boat, airplane, or seaplane, depending on the season.
+Visitors can reach Orcas (or any of the beautiful San Juan Islands) by private boat, airplane, or seaplane, depending on the season.
 No matter how you get here, the scenery is spectacular and getting here is half the fun!

 If you are driving in from points south, you will have to brave the unpredictable Seattle traffic to get there.
 With clear roads and little traffic, it's roughly a four and a half hour drive from Portland to Anacortes.
 Be sure to give yourself extra time if you are making both car and ferry trip in one day.

 Mr B and I had no desire to stress ourselves out at the beginning of our getaway, so we drove north and stayed the night in Mt.
 Vernon, a small farming community about thirty minutes outside of Anacortes.
 That way, we didn’t have to worry about rushing to the ferry, plus it gave us the chance to stroll through Historic Downtown Anacortes before lining up at the ferry dock.